maxcorbeau/dorel.github.io/service-manual/use-technology/wordpress-and-polymer.md

 ### ACF Pro Plugin

+Dorel Juvenile chose to use the ACF Plugin, because it has a wide range of custom fields available and it is highly customizable.
+With the plugin in Dorel Juvenile can create custom field groups and assign them to specific page templates, posts or options pages.
+The creation of option pages gives Dorel an oppertunity to separate site wide options from other parts of the CMS.
+It also lets Dorel Juvenile disable or enable Wordpress' CMS features.

-The ACF Pro Plugin holds all predefined fields and custom components a brand needs to build their pages.
+For the Dorel theme the ACF Pro Plugin holds all predefined fields and custom components a brand needs to build their pages.
 In the ACF plugin Dorel specifies which predefined fields and components can be added to which page templates.
+There is an options page where main settings can be enabled or disabled.
+More info can be found [here](https://www.advancedcustomfields.com/pro/).

 ### Polymer Components

-Polymer components, like they exist in the kitchensink, can be added by the end user to every page template.
+Polymer components, like they exist in the kitchensink, can be added by the end user to every page/post template.
 The Dorel.io theme has a mandatory area of fields and an area where components can be added and arranged.
 The end user needs to fill in the required fields per component and update the page accordingly.

 ### REST API

 Wordpress' REST API is called upon in the Polymer SPA.
 The API call for a page, for example, will return data that builds up the page demanded by the visitor.
 The Polymer SPA routing will lead to the right page template and loads the components defined by the end user in the Wordpress CMS.
+More info on the complete REST API can be found [here](http://v2.wp-api.org/).